 Before properly defining a User Persona, it’s crucial that you must have done plenty of research, gathering quantitative and qualitative data.
 Once you have your data, you can break it down into four easy steps.

 The first step may seem overly simple, add a header to your persona; this includes a fictional name, an image and a quote summarising what matters most to your User about your product, so the foundations of your persona might go something like this.
 Name, Joe Bloggs, Image, this cheerful-looking chap and a summary quote “Help me innovate the way me and my team work and tap into the power of my currently uncaptured data”.
-As I said, this first step might seem simple, but these features ensure your persona is memorable, keeping you focused on who they’re designing for.
+This first step might seem simple, but these features ensure your persona is memorable, keeping you focused on who it is being designing for.

 The second step is adding a demographic profile.
 Demographic details are based on user research, and the demographic profile of your persona can be divided into four main sections; Personal Background, Professional Background, User Environment, and Psychographics.